 Squat jumps: Standing with your feet under your hips, about shoulder width apart, bend down as if you are sitting into a chair.
 When your upper leg is parallel with the ground, spring up jumping as high as you can and land with your knees slightly bent.
 Once you master the move, try connecting 10 squat jumps in a row.
 Do 3 sets of 10.

-Standing Leg Lifts: Facing a wall or holding on the back of a chair, alternating raising each leg, keeping it straight and pointing your toes, up passed hip level.
+Standing leg lifts: Facing a wall or holding on the back of a chair, alternating raising each leg, keeping it straight and pointing your toes, up passed hip level.
 Do 3 sets of 12-15 on each side.

-Seated Leg Lifts: Sitting in a straddle, lean back slightly and put both hands on the floor in front of you for balance.
+Seated leg lifts: Sitting in a straddle, lean back slightly and put both hands on the floor in front of you for balance.
 At the same time, lift both legs about 8 inches off the floor.
 Without letting your heels touch the ground, lower and raise your legs 15 times.
 Do 3 sets.
 These can be performed with ankle weights once the movement is mastered.

-T jumps: An important part of each jump that we sometimes overlook is the upper body.
+T-jumps: An important part of each jump that we sometimes overlook is the upper body.
 We can actually increase the height of our jumps with correct upper body technique.
-Try performing T jumps and concentrate on pulling your shoulders up and forcefully stopping your arms at the T motion at the height of the jump.
+Try performing T-jumps and concentrate on pulling your shoulders up and forcefully stopping your arms at the T motion at the height of the jump.

-Lay down TT: Lay flat on your back, feet together and arms in daggers.
+Seated toe touch: Lay flat on your back, feet together and arms in daggers.
 Using your core, bring your upper body up while bringing your toes up and out hitting a “seated toe touch” position.
 Slowly lower yourself back down.
 Concentrate on keeping your legs straight and toes pointed.
 Do 3 sets of 12 of this exercise.